JemnerVera/LuzySombra-App/docs/EXPLICACION_TABLAS_ALERTAS.md

 SELECT
   f.Description AS fundo,
   COUNT(*) AS total_alertas
-FROM image.Alerta a
+FROM evalImagen.Alerta a
-INNER JOIN image.LoteEvaluacion le ON a.loteEvaluacionID = le.loteEvaluacionID
+INNER JOIN evalImagen.LoteEvaluacion le ON a.loteEvaluacionID = le.loteEvaluacionID
 INNER JOIN GROWER.STAGE s ON le.sectorID = s.stageID
 INNER JOIN GROWER.FARMS f ON s.farmID = f.farmID
 WHERE a.estado = 'Pendiente'